 We continually strive to provide a high level of service, but recognise that there are occasions when we don't get it right first time.
 This is where the Community Trigger comes in.

 The Community Trigger

 The Community Trigger gives people affected by ASB the right to request an anti-social behaviour case review of the response to their reports of ASB.
 The Community Trigger should only be used if you think your concerns have not been dealt with, or acted upon, by agencies.
-Concerns about individual officers, or services, should continue to be directed to the relevant organisation's complaints procedure and/or the ombudsman or the Independent Police Complaints Commission.
+Concerns about individual officers, or services, should continue to be directed to the relevant organisation's complaints procedure and/or the ombudsman or the Independent Office for Police Conduct.

 When to use the Community Trigger

 You can use the Community Trigger if you have reported three or more related incidents of anti-social behaviour, within the last six months, or five separate individuals have reported related incidents of anti-social behaviour, within the last six months.

 You can apply for the Community Trigger on behalf of someone else, but you must provide their written consent, alongside the application form.

 Using the Community Trigger to request an anti-social behaviour case review requires submission of a completed application form.
 The Community Trigger application form is available from your local community safety partnership:

 We welcome the opportunity to review cases of ASB, but Community Trigger applications may be rejected if they are thought to be prejudicial, discriminatory, malicious, unreasonable or vexatious.